Hensel minimality I: Introduction

 As in the o-minimal context, the preparation of unary sets and the Jacobian Property lend themselves well (by logical compactness) to obtain results about higher dimensional objects (namely, definable subsets of $K^n$ and definable functions on $K^n$).
 Indeed, this can be pursued, \emph{mutatis mutandis}, in the style of how cell decomposition and dimension theory are built up from b-minimality in \cite{CLb}.
 In particular, we obtain results about \begin{itemize} \item almost everywhere differentiability (Subsection~\ref{sec:cont}), \item cell decomposition in two variants (Subsections~\ref{sec:cd} and ~\ref{sec:cd:classical}), \item dimension theory (Subsection~\ref{sec:dim}), and \item higher dimensional versions of the Jacobian Property and of Taylor approximations (Subsections~\ref{sec:sjp} and \ref{sec:taylor-box}). \end{itemize} For cell decomposition, Subsection~\ref{sec:cd} provides a new approach specific to Hensel minimality: Usually, the notion of cells in valued fields is a lot more technical than in o-minimal structures, partly due to the lack of (certain) Skolem functions.
-Item~(\ref{it:resp}) above (on p.~\pageref{it:resp}) allows us to add the missing Skolem functions to the language without destroying Hensel minimality, and there are also some tools enabling us to get back to the original language afterwards (Subsection~\ref{sec:alg:skol}).
-Therefore, the notion of cell introduced in Subsection~\ref{sec:cd} is much less technical than most previous ones in valued fields.
+Item~(\ref{it:resp}) above (on p.~\pageref{it:resp}) allows us to add the missing Skolem functions to the language without destroying Hensel minimality, and there are also some tools enabling us to get back to the original language afterwards (see Subsection~\ref{sec:alg:skol}).
+This allows us, in Subsection~\ref{sec:cd}, to work with a notion of cell which is much less technical than most previous ones in valued fields.

+One of our original goals was to deduce the Jacobian Property starting from abstract conditions on unary sets only.
+Previous proofs of the Jacobian Property either use piecewise analyticity arguments, even in the semi-algebraic case (like in \cite{CLip}), or they are restricted to rather specific situations (like \cite{HK} for V-minimal valued fields and \cite{Yin.tcon} for power-bounded $T$-convex valued fields).
+Our new proof is more general and works for arbitrary Henselian valued fields which are $1$-h-minimal, and goes without analyticity arguments.